 Looking for a nearby, child-friendly beach to cool off on a hot Sydney summer day?
 We’ve compiled a list of our favourite child-friendly beaches within easy reach of the North Shore.
 Beaches where the waves are mild, there are nearby playgrounds, toilets and refreshments!

 Getting the kids out and about for a fun-filled day at the beach is no easy feat.
 We asked our North Shore Mums where the best child-friendly beaches on the North Shore are.
-Check out the quicklinks below to jump through the picks:
+Check out the links below to jump through the beaches:

 - Balmoral Beach

 - Northbridge Baths

 Clontarf is a fabulous child-friendly beach within Sydney harbour!
 There’s a lovely netted, calm swimming and splashing area for children.
 Parents can either get in on the action on the sand, or supervise from the grass or a bench.

 There’s a huge shaded playground with equipment for children aged 1-12 years, BBQs, toilets and a café for sandwiches, coffee and ice creams.
 The only negative is that parking can be quite expensive (approx. $10 for one hour, or up to $40 for a whole day)… though you can park two minutes walk away in the nearby streets for free.
 It’s a stunning location, right on the foreshore of Middle Harbour.

 - ‘No waves, huge play area that has a massive shade cloth over it, no matter what time you go there will always be shade!
 Oh and coffee!
 Haha’ – Rach

 - ‘Clontarf is our favourite harbour beach.
 It’s ideal for kids as there are no waves.’ – Suzy